-‘Knock our socks off’ was the main part of the brief for this bathroom design for Ripples designer Sinead Hegarty – and I think you’d agree with me – she achieved this with flying colours.
+‘Knock our socks off’ was the main part of the brief for this bathroom design for Ripples designer Sinead Hegarty.
+So I think you’d agree with me – she achieved this with flying colours.

-I love how she has combined industrial elements, from the black brassware in the shower, with more glamorous pieces – such as that statement chandelier hanging elegantly above the freestanding bath in that deep red colour.
-Not only this, it combines the traditional with the contemporary – for example, she embraces the original fireplace that sits between two handleless, floating vanity units.
-To be honest, there’s almost too many things I could mention when talking about this bathroom design!
+Bathroom design: we see a lot of different renovations and remodels, but few as glam as this.
+I love how Sinead has combined industrial elements, from the black brassware in the shower, with more glamorous pieces.
+For example, that statement chandelier hanging elegantly above the freestanding bath in that deep red colour.
+Not only this, the bathroom design combines the traditional with the contemporary.
+For instance, Sinead embraces the original fireplace that sits between two handleless, floating vanity units.
+There are also many other fantastic elements I could mention when talking about this bathroom design!

-“The fireplace leant itself to being the focal point of the room and I knew that it and the new painted freestanding bath belonged together.
+“The fireplace lent itself to being the focal point of the room and I knew that it and the new painted freestanding bath belonged together.
 So I moved the tub into the centre, and together they are now the first things people see when they enter.
-The shower was moved to the opposite corner to create a walk-in enclosure.
-The homeowners were concerned about steam from the shower making the walls drip with condensation, but I explained its new location and format, along with a new extraction unit, meant it wouldn’t be an issue.”
+I moved the shower to the opposite corner to create a walk-in enclosure.
+The homeowners were concerned about steam from the shower making the walls drip with condensation.
+But I explained its new location and format, along with a new extraction unit, meant it wouldn’t be an issue.”

 “The couple originally wanted a double vanity unit, but with the layout I had planned I realised this wasn’t going to work so well – I took a risk and I separated them to either side of the chimneybreast.
 This gives great symmetry and balances the room, and – with the basin units being a matt black – they create interest without being too busy.
 They loved it.
 In fact, the entire design was a layout they hadn’t thought of themselves, and I’m happy to say they were delighted when they saw it.”

-“The couple requested minimal wall tiling and a neutral paint scheme to coordinate the ensuite with their master bedroom, which is painted in Urban Grey by Little Greene.
-They chose Brinjal by Farrow & Ball for the bath, as they felt it both complimented the palette of the bedroom and gave a subtle colour accent which added warmth to the bathroom, too.
-They also requested a wood-effect floor tile – as dark as possible – and considered marble for the floor, too.”
+“The couple requested minimal wall tiling and a neutral paint scheme to coordinate the ensuite with their master bedroom.
+The latter is painted in Urban Grey by Little Greene.
+They chose Brinjal by Farrow & Ball for the bath, as they felt it both complimented the palette of the bedroom.
+It also gave a subtle colour accent which added warmth to the bathroom design.
+In addition, they requested a wood-effect floor tile – as dark as possible – and considered marble for the floor, too.”

 “The combination of colours from the dark wood-effect tile, the elegant veins in the marble, and the brushed black chrome on the brassware make the room such a unique experience.
-What makes it stand out for me is the effect it has on everyone who sees it, from its early stages in a flat plan drawing to the finished room, people were completely wowed by it – which of course was the main part of the brief.”
+What makes it stand out for me is the effect it has on everyone who sees it, from its early stages in a flat plan drawing to the finished room.
+People were completely wowed by the bathroom design – which of course was the main part of the brief.”